Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Professor Emre Erdogan, a lecturer in the Department of International Relations at Bilgi Istanbul University, the President's speech "repeatedly mentioned unity and solidarity, and he stressed the importance of forgetting the anger that voters felt during his election campaign".

-The expert said it was important for the leader to “talk about a free and inclusive constitution” because “he has never talked about it this way before.”
+The expert said it was important for the leader to “talk about a free and inclusive constitution” because “he has never spoken in this way before.”

 The inauguration ceremony was attended by at least 78 leaders and representatives of countries and international organizations.
 Among the international guests were NATO Secretary General Jens Stoltenberg, Venezuelan President Nicolas Maduro, Hungarian Prime Minister Viktor Orban and Armenian Prime Minister Nikol Pashinyan.

-Addressing the country's economic problems will be a top priority for President Erdogan amid inflation currently running at 43.7 percent, partly due to a policy of cutting interest rates to stimulate growth.
+Addressing the country's economic woes will be a top priority for President Erdogan, with inflation currently running at 43.7 percent, partly due to a policy of cutting interest rates to stimulate growth.

 On the evening of June 3 (local time), Mr. Erdogan announced Türkiye's new cabinet, including new ministers.